 If the offeror stipulates conditions for completion of the offer (completion conditions), these are to be stated.
 The fifth paragraph of Rule II.4 prescribes that completion conditions are to be accompanied by a statement by the offeror that the offer may only be withdrawn based on a completion condition if non-fulfilment is of material importance to the acquisition of the offeree company by the offeror.
-However, this does not apply to conditions regarding achievement by the offeror of a certain level of acceptance of the offer.
-Rules II.4 and II.8 allow the offeror to reserve the right to control, i.e. waive in whole or in part, one or more of the stipulated completion conditions.
+However, this does not apply to conditions regarding achievement by the offeror to reserve the right to control, i.e. waive in whole or in part, one or more of the stipulated completion conditions.
 If a reservation of this nature has been made, this is to be stated.